Exercises

 Complete the following tasks by solely using the shell:

-2. Delete folder folder0
+folder10asfolder0 - Delete folder

 This is a README.md file